-- \cdot Within the school community we work together to ensure everybody feels safe, has respect and strives for their best in all they do.
-The youngest students are supported by the oldest pupils to ensure they feel safe and secure. - \cdot All staff members, especially our ELTA , works to ensure all pupils feel safe and secure within our school and confident to talk about any issues they may have. - · Teachers operate an open and honest classroom environment where issues are discussed and discussions support all children to understand what is bullying and what is unacceptable behaviour. - · Guidelines for records and sanctions o Feedback to those concerned.
+Within the school community we work together to ensure everybody feels safe, has respect and strives for their best in all they do.
+The youngest students are supported by the oldest pupils to ensure they feel safe and secure.

+- All staff members, especially our ELSA, works to ensure all pupils feel safe and secure within our school and confident to talk about any issues they may have. - Teachers operate an open and honest classroom environment where issues are discussed and discussions support all children to understand what is bullying and what is unacceptable behaviour.

-PROCEDURES FOR DEALING WITH INCIDENTS OF BULLYING BEHAVIOUR
+Procedures for dealing with incidents of bullying behaviour

-- \cdot Steps taken to support and respond to the needs of both bullied and bullying pupils.
+Steps taken to support and respond to the needs of both bullied and bullying pupils:

-- · Records kept
+- records kept

-- · Action which may be taken
+- action which may be taken

-- o Contacting parents/carers of all pupils concerned in the bullying incident.
+- contacting parents/carers of all pupils concerned in the bullying incident

+- investigation

+- feedback to those concerned

-- o Investigation.
+- sanctions

-o Sanctions.

-o Contacting relevant professionals eg. EWO, Behaviour Management Team, Education Psychology
+- contacting relevant professionals eg. EWO, Behaviour Management Team, Education Psychology

-CONTINUOUS PROFESSIONAL DEVELOPMENT OF STAFF
+Continuous professional development of staff

-All staff will cover, as part of their beginning of year TD day, the importance of ensuring all children are listened to and that procedures to record incidents of bullying are recorded and filed correctly.
-As part of our induction procedure all staff will understand the signs of bullying and how to support children who have been bullied or who have committed acts of bullying - this information will be reviewed yearly as part of our first TD day.
+All staff will cover, as part of their annual safeguarding training, the importance of ensuring all children are listened to and that procedures to record incidents of bullying are recorded and filed correctly.
+As part of our safeguarding induction, all staff will understand the signs of bullying and how to support children who have been bullied or who have committed acts of bullying.